 There will be times when you may have to sacrifice something to get the best shot – this scenario will usually occur in low light situations that your particular camera is not capable of competing with (and about the time you start thinking there is something wrong with your gear and you need an upgrade). 🙂

-Getting the Result You Want With Manual Mode
+Getting The Results You Want With Manual Mode

 The reason I prefer full manual mode over any of the others is because I like to control both my shutter speed and my depth of field in my images.
 They can be controlled in both aperture and shutter mode too – I am more accustomed to using full manual mode.